MubashirMalik/learning-angular/notes.md

 ### Services
 - Outsource data and logic from a component into a service and then inject that service in all the components that might be interested in the data and some of the methods exposed by the method.
 - <mark>Didn't understand dependency injection here!
 Need a lecture on dependency injection.
 Maybe make another markdown file.</mark>
-- 1 thing that I understood here is that if you are using `Output` took much it means you should be using services.
+- 1 thing that I understood here is that if you are using `Output` too much it means you should be using services.

 ```ts
 construction(